Parallel lives: A local-realistic interpretation of "nonlocal" boxes: Introduction

 Given that quantum theory has a local-realistic interpretation, why bother with nonlocal boxes, which only exist in a fantasy world?
 The main virtue of the current paper, compared to Refs.~\mbox{\cite{DH,Rubin,Tipler,QMlocal,STRUCTURE}}, is to invalidate the fallacious, yet ubiquitous, argument sketched above in the simplest and easiest possible way, without needing to resort to sophisticated mathematics.
 The benefit of working with nonlocal boxes, rather than dealing with all the intricacies of quantum theory, was best said by Jeffrey Bub in his book on \emph{Quantum Mechanics for Primates}: ``The~conceptual puzzles of quantum correlations arise without the distractions of the mathematical formalism of quantum mechanics, and you can see what is at stake---where the clash lies with the usual presuppositions about the physical world''~\cite{Bub}.

 The current paper is an expansion of an informal self-contained 2012 poster~\cite{poster} reproduced in the Appendix with small corrections, which explains our key ideas in the style of a graphic novel, as well as of a brief \mbox{account} in a subsequent paper~\cite{FreeWill}.
-A~similar concept had already been formulated by Mark A.~Rubin~\cite[p.~318]{Rubin} in the context of two distant observers measuring their shares of a Bell state, as well as Colin Bruce in his popular science book on \emph{Schr\"odinger's Rabbits}~\cite[pp.~130--132]{Rabbit}.
+A~similar concept had already been formulated by Mark A.~Rubin~\cite[p.~318]{Rubin} in the context of two distant observers measuring their shares of a Bell state in the same basis, as well as Colin Bruce in his popular-science book on \emph{Schr\"odinger's Rabbits}~\cite[pp.~130--132]{Rabbit}.
 To~the best of our knowledge, the latter was the first local-realistic description of an imaginary world that cannot be described by local hidden variables.

 After this introduction, we describe the Popescu-Rohrlich nonlocal boxes, perfect as well as imperfect, in Section~\ref{sc:NLB}.
 We~elaborate on no-signalling, local-realistic and local hidden variable theories in Section~\ref{sc:nosig-locreal}, which we illustrate with the Einstein-Podolsky-Rosen argu\-ment~\cite{EPR} and the nonlocal boxes.
 Bell's Theorem is reviewed in Section~\ref{sc:Bell} in the context of nonlocal boxes, and we explain why they cannot be described by local hidden variables.
 The~paper culminates with Section~\ref{sc:main}, in which we expound our theory of \emph{parallel lives} and how it allows us to show that ``nonlocal'' boxes are perfectly compatible with both locality and realism.
 Having provided a solution to our conun\-drum, we~revisit Bell's Theorem and the Einstein-Podolsky-Rosen argument in Section~\ref{sc:revisit} in order to understand how they relate to our imaginary world.
 There, we argue that our theory of parallel lives is an unavoidable consequence of postulating that the so-called nonlocal boxes are in fact local and realistic.
 We~conclude with a discussion of our results in Section~\ref{sc:conc}.
 Finally, we reproduce in the Appendix an updated version of our 2012 poster~\cite{poster}, which illustrates the main concepts.
 Throughout our journey, we strive to illustrate how the arguments formulated in terms of nonlocal boxes and the more complex quantum theory are interlinked.